 - pain when you breathe, shortness of breath (especially when lying down);

 - chest pain, pounding heartbeats or fluttering in your chest;

 - easy bruising, unusual bleeding (nose, mouth, vagina, or rectum), purple or red pinpoint spots under your skin;

-- coughing up blood or vomit that looks like coffee grounds; or
+- other signs of bleeding--blood in your urine, bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds, confusion, headache, problems with speech;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about dasatinib (Sprycel)?

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.